TheMarex/ba-thesis/text/5_stabilizer.md

 # Stabilizing a trajectory

-While executing a trajectory there are several sources of errors that will make it neccessary to correct the trajectory.
+While executing a trajectory there are several sources of errors that will make it necessary to correct the trajectory.
-We can devide them in about three main classes:
+We can divide them in about three main classes:

 Disturbances of the environment:
   ~ Pattern generator make some assumptions about the environment they operate in.